Research

 In addition, I design educational materials to help practitioners use data-driven methods and understand their limitations.

-AI Model Summary (last updated October 2024): docs.google.com/document/d/1hZ19xsh5K76oYRsTd3Fk8Uy866e7DXbBf7DI35sguWE/edit?usp=sharing.
-Compiles examples of fully machine learning-based weather and climate "emulators."
+AI Model Index (last updated June 2026): docs.google.com/document/d/1hZ19xsh5K76oYRsTd3Fk8Uy866e7DXbBf7DI35sguWE/edit?usp=sharing.
+Compiles examples of machine learning-based weather and climate "emulators."
 Maintained in support of ATS780A8 "Data-driven Forecasting" at Colorado State University.

 palmerpenguins-classifiers (last updated September 2024): github.com/dmhuehol/palmerpenguins-classifiers.
-These notebooks demonstrate classification tasks using the Palmer Penguins dataset.
+These notebooks demonstrate classification learning problems using the Palmer Penguins dataset.
 Used in graduate classes at Colorado State University.

 Arcodia, Marybeth, Elizabeth Barnes, Charlotte Connolly, Frances Davenport, Zaibeth Carlo Frontera, Emily Gordon, Daniel Hueholt, Antonios Mamalakis and Elina Valkonen.
-(2022) “Applied Machine Learning Tutorial for Earth Scientists” doi.org/10.5281/zenodo.6686879 Derived from materials we used for a tutorial at the Program for Climate Model Diagnosis and Intercomparison at Lawrence Livermore National Laboratory in May 2022.
+(2022) “Applied Machine Learning Tutorial for Earth Scientists” doi.org/10.5281/zenodo.6686879 Derived from materials used by the Barnes Group for a tutorial at the Program for Climate Model Diagnosis and Intercomparison at Lawrence Livermore National Laboratory in May 2022.
 I was involved in the sessions "Decision Trees and Random Forests" and "Ethical Use of AI in Earth Science".

-Other research interests: ethics and philosophy of science, science communication, mesoscale meteorology, atmospheric waves, software development, remote sensing, topology, data visualization
+Other research interests: climate change ecology, ethics and philosophy of science, science communication, mesoscale meteorology, atmospheric waves, software development, remote sensing, topology, data visualization

 Broader interests: classical music, music history, birds, plants, reading, chess